charlax/python-education/learning-python/01-intro.md

     - But: PyPy has a JIT
 - No static types (Python has dynamic strong typing).
     - There are tools (mypy) to add type checking, but there's not fully integrated into the process yet.
-- Jack of trades and master of none?
+- Jack of all trades and master of none?
 Some paradigms (e.g. FP and OOP) are not fully implemented.
 - Some advanced features can be misused when put in the wrong hands (e.g. metaclasses, descriptors).
 - Concurrency API (a matter of taste)
 - Lots of features added those last days